 There are some kinds of periodic payments for which you cannot use Form W-4P because they are already defined as wages subject to income tax withholding.
-These payments include retirement pay for service in the U.S. Armed Forces and payments from certain nonqualified deferred compensation plans and state and local deferred compensation plans described in section 457.
+These payments include retirement pay for service in the U.S. Armed Forces and payments from certain nonqualified deferred compensation plans and compensation plans of exempt organizations described in section 457.
 Your payer should be able to tell you whether Form W-4P applies.